nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## `std/macros` and AST
-- New module `std/genasts` containing `genAst` that avoids the problems inherent with `quote do` and can be used as a replacement. use `-d:nimLegacyMacrosCollapseSymChoice` to get previous behavior.
+- New module `std/genasts` containing `genAst` that avoids the problems inherent with `quote do` and can be used as a replacement.
+  Use `-d:nimLegacyMacrosCollapseSymChoice` to get the previous behavior.

 - The required name of case statement macros for the experimental `caseStmtMacros` feature has changed from `match` to `` `case` ``.